Antimicrobial stewardship: Participants

 AMS requires a multidisciplinary team of specialists working together to achieve a common goal including ID physicians that practice adult or pediatric medicine, ID pharmacists, the public health community and their respective professional organizations since the late 1990s.
 At a hospital, AMS can be organized in the form of an AMS committee that meets monthly.
 The day-to-day work is done by a core group, usually an ID physician, who may or may not serve in hospital epidemiology and infection control, and/or an ID or antimicrobial stewardship certified pharmacist, ideally but rarely aided by an information technologist.
 Often, ID pharmacists are completing most of the day-to-day work with physician support.
 In most cases, the ID physician and pharmacist co-chair the AMS committee.
-The entire committee may include physician representatives, who are top antimicrobial prescribers such as physicians in intensive care medicine, Hematology -oncology, and cystic fibrosis, hospitalists, a microbiologist, a quality improvement (QI) specialist, and a representative from hospital administration.
+The entire committee may include physician representatives, who are top antimicrobial prescribers such as physicians in intensive care medicine, Hematology -oncology, and cystic fibrosis, hospitalists, a microbiologist, a quality improvement (QI) specialist, and a representative from hospital administration.[24]
 Leadership commitment from hospital executives is considered a core element of antimicrobial stewardship programs.
-Involvement from physician, nursing, and pharmacy leadership allow for a program reporting structure that can improve resource availability and sustainability of the program.[28]
+Involvement from physician, nursing, and pharmacy leadership allow for a program reporting structure that can improve resource availability and sustainability of the program.[24]
 Six ID organizations, SHEA, IDSA, MAD-ID, National Foundation for Infectious Diseases, PIDS, and SIDP, published joint guidance for the knowledge and skills required for antimicrobial stewardship leaders.

 Guidelines for prudent or judicious use in veterinary medicine have been developed by the Canadian Veterinary Medicine Association in 2008.
 A particular problem is that veterinarians are both prescribers and dispensers.
 As of 2012, regulators and the Federation of Veterinarians of Europe had been discussing the separation of these activities.

 Although AMS interventions often focus on prescribers, the general public also has an important role to play in AMS, in ensuring they always use and dispose of antimicrobials wisely.

 AMS program components

-In the US, the CDC recommends essential components of AMS programs (ASP) for acute care hospitals, small and critical access hospitals, resource-limited facilities, long-term care facilities, and outpatient facilities.
+In the US, the CDC recommends essential components of ASPs for acute care hospitals, small and critical access hospitals, resource-limited facilities, long-term care facilities, and outpatient facilities.

 As of 2014, thirteen internet-based institutional ASP resources in US academic medical centers had been published.
 An ASP has the following tasks, in line with quality improvement theory: